The utilities industry is massive.

 This is an impressive infrastructure, but it is old and poses a number of problems and potential dangers.
 Utility providers are constantly updating these assets.
 Over the past ten years, roughly 5,600 miles of pipeline have been replaced on average annually.

 Cross bores are a particular concern.
 These are unintended intersections in the out-dated system, where newer pipes intersect with older pipes.
 The intersecting pipe can cause backups in the water system, and if the gas-line is punctured it can cause a leak or explosion.

 Thus, utility companies actively carry out legacy cross bore inspections to update the old system, and new cross bore inspections when undertaking expansion projects.

 Risk management is paramount, and modern project management platforms have revolutionized this process.

 Through predictive algorithms that analyze mapped data, companies can reduce their inspection times and increase public safety.

 [White Paper] Reduce Cross Bore Risk with Cloud-Based Work Management - With an estimated 1 million cross bores in the United States, utility run cross bore detection and mitigation programs play an essential role in public safety.
 Effective cross bore programs require mobile-friendly tools ready for use in the field.

 The U.S. electric grid contains 160,000 miles of transmissions lines.

 Those lines are susceptible to extreme weather events and other natural elements like wildfires.
 In addition to major events, day-to-day operations are concerned with gradual vegetation encroachment - trees and powerlines simply don’t mix.

-Historically, utility workers made regular route checks to remove danger trees, as well as prune and trim other vegetation.
+Historically, utility workers made regular route checks to remove dangerous trees, as well as prune and trim other vegetation.
 As you can imagine, this process is slow, labor intensive, and involves a lot of guesswork.